Sleep Hormones: Understanding the Balance for Overall Well-Being

 Studies indicate a significant correlation between thyroid function and sleep-related disorders, emphasising the importance of maintaining hormonal balance in overall well-being.

-Among various health disruptions linked to thyroid imbalances, of hypothyroidism often include excessive fatigue and an increased need for sleep.
+Among various health disruptions linked to thyroid imbalances, symptoms of hypothyroidism often include excessive fatigue and an increased need for sleep.

 Thyroid regulation techniques have proven beneficial in addressing such issues.